Zemanta/engineering-at-zemanta/4-Code-Reviews.md

 ### 2.1.
 Context

-Provide context to the reviewer so they'll be able to provide you feedback, if your code even solves the problem at hand and point you to the right direction.
+Provide context to the reviewer so they'll be able to provide you with feedback, if your code even solves the problem at hand and point you to the right direction.
 Put as much context as you think it's required to understand the problem you're solving.
-The best way it to put yourself in the role of the reviewer for a while and go over our PR yourself.
-Links to trello and perhaps other PRs are also a great resouce to provide context.
+The best way is to put yourself in the role of the reviewer for a while and go over your PR yourself.
+Links to trello and perhaps other PRs are also a great resource to provide context.

 ### 2.2.
 Roadmap

-If your PR is intentionally missing something, because you plan to add this on in a separate PR, than explicitly declare what's missing in order not to confuse the reviewer.
+If your PR is intentionally missing something, because you plan to add this in a separate PR, than explicitly declare what's missing in order not to confuse the reviewer.

 ### 2.3.
 Changeset Size